 The main new woodland path would branch off from the continuation of the green ride to the north west of the bridge, to follow a curving route around the western margin of the bluebell area.
 Properties on the western side of Westcliffe, that back on to the woodland, would be protected from intrusion from users of that path by the distance involved, coupled with the barrier presented by the stream in its deep channel.

 It would be our expectation that the attraction of more regular use to the existing green ride paths by those who are genuinely seeking to enjoy them would bring with it a self -policing element that would deter misuse.

-The principle that TMAEG has adopted in all the environmental schemes that it has created so far is that it seeks to look after them once they are in place.
-In this area we already carry out such maintenance to the Milesmere woodland path and we would be happy to discuss with the Parks Trust similar arrangements for looking after the new log paths.
+The principle that TMAEG has adopted for all its environmental schemes is to look after them once they are in place.
+In this area we already carry out such maintenance along the Milesmere & Thorncliffe woodland path and we would be happy to discuss similar arrangements with the Parks Trust for looking after the new log paths.
 We are currently considering the idea of a TMAEG presence along the route, through a rota of TMAEG volunteer wardens completing at least one circuit during their rota day, engaging with users, and taking limited actions or reporting matters to TMAEG as necessary.

 We propose to apply for planning permission in early 2020 following completion of detailed design work on the bridge and its foundations.
 We will then seek consent from the Internal Drainage Board.
 Subject to those consents being granted, and the availability of funding we will proceed with the various elements of the scheme.